 - Senior priests receiving help-out fees will need to complete W-9s for the parish that is paying the fees.
-Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year. - Mileage for the 2022 calendar year is paid at \$.585 per mile.
+Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year. - Mileage from July 1, 2022, through December 31, 2022 is paid at \$.625 per mile.
 Mileage is not included on the 1099 for help-out fees and is not included in the calculation for the \$600 amount earned for help-out fees in the year. - If a priest who receives a salary is offering the Mass, the check for help-out fee and mileage is to be made payable to the institution (parish, religious order or diocese) that employs the priest.
 The priest recoups the mileage reimbursement from the institution that employs him. (cf. Car Allowance, Method A or B, p.
 3) Parishes receiving help-out fees will need to complete W-9s for the parish that is paying the fees.